 The boom gates at the Buckley Street level crossing are down for an average of 78 minutes in the two hours between 7:00am and 9:00am on weekdays.

-Our design of lowering Buckley Street under the rail line allows for both the Park and Puckle Street level crossings to be removed in the future.
+Lowering Buckley Street under the rail line also allows for both the Park and Puckle Street level crossings to be removed in the future.

 |Mid to late 2017|